Richard Alexander - Course Director

 Jeff has been paddling both canoe and kayak for nearly 20 years and instructing for more than 10.
 He holds Level 4 skill and level 2 instructor in the sea kayak program and numerous tandem and solo canoe instructor certifications.
 Jeff has taught the Adventure Tourism/Outdoor Recreation program at the College of the North Atlantic for more than 10 years teaching outdoor leadership, expedition behaviour, various skill courses (CANSI and Paddle Canada) and wilderness survival.

-Jeff is currently serving as Vice President on the Paddle Canada Board of Directors and is a Master Trainer for the national PaddleSmart program.
+Jeff is currently serving as President of Paddle Canada and is a Master Trainer for the national PaddleSmart program.
 In addition, Jeff has spent many years volunteering with the Duke of Edinburgh program teaching wilderness navigation, leadership and paddling skills.
 Jeff is a graduate of the Outdoor Recreation program at Acadia University.

 Jeff is extremely passionate about extended tripping and has participated in and led more wilderness expeditions by way of the paddle than perhaps anyone else in our province.
 Much like Richard, Jeff believes in the power that wilderness tripping has on an individual to recreate the soul and provide valuable life lessons in a way that only the wilderness can.